tepease/cb50/projects/0/project-0.md

 You're now on your very own branch.

 * From a file explorer, open /Projects/0/motivation.txt in any text editor.

+* Check out this primer on [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+Try incorporating 1 or more item of markdown styling in the next step.

 * Add another row of underscores, and write a bit about what you're hoping to achieve in the next few months in this course, and save.